 Parents: Boston Terrier x Pit Bull mix

-The American Boston Bull Terrier is one more designer dog that was developed in the 2000’s through the crossbreeding of the American Pit Bull and the Boston Terrier.
-They essentially look like a large Boston Terrier with the compact and muscular bodies of a Pit.
+The American Boston Bull Terrier is another designer dog developed in the 2000’s through the crossing of the American Pit Bull with the Boston Terrier.
+They essentially look like a large Boston Terrier with the compact and muscular bodies of the Pit Bull.

-They’re adaptable dogs and do great in many different environments.
+Thanks to the Boston Terrier side, they’re adaptable dogs and do great in many different situations.
 If you stick them in your apartment, make sure to regularly exercise them.
-Otherwise, they thrive in rural areas, suburbs or even on a farm.
+Otherwise, they’ll do great in rural areas, suburbs or even on a farm.

-American Boston Bull Terriers do great with kids if socialized early on.
-They love to please the owners, but you’ll have to establish dominance and authority first.
-Because of their occasional stubborn streaks, they do best with experienced owners.
+American Boston Bull Terriers are excellent with kids if socialized early on.
+They will be eager to please the owners, but you’ll have to establish authority in the family first.
+However, because of their stubborn streaks, they do best with experienced owners.

 Parents: Rottweiler x Pit Bull mix

 The Pitweiler is a mix of the American Pit Bull Terrier and the loyal yet courageous Rottweiler.
-The result is a large dog with strong protective instincts and a bit of a stubborn streak.
-But that doesn’t mean they aren’t easily trained.
+The result is a large dog with natural protective instincts and unwavering loyalty.
+And while they may be stubborn, most of them will be easy to train.

 They’re 20 to 23 inches tall and weigh from 65 to 100 lbs with a sturdy build and strong jaws.
-It depends on the parents, but they usually have the Rottie’s black and tan coat.
-But from the Pit Bull side, they’ll inherit the trademark gait.
+It depends on the parents, but they usually have the Rottweiler’s black and tan coat.
+But from the Pit Bull side, they will inherit the trademark gait.

-Rottweilers are known for their guarding ability, with high intelligence and controlled protective instincts.
-As such, the Pitweiler is the same.
-From the Pit Bull side, these hybrid dogs retain the clownish personality to make for an entertaining companion.
+Rottweilers are known to be great guard dogs.
+The combination of their high intelligence and protective instincts make them some of the best.
+The Pitweiler is the same.
+But from the Pit Bull side, these dogs retain the clownish personality to make for an entertaining companion.

 RECOMMENDED: 29 Radiant Rottweiler Mixes

-The Pitsky is one of the most popular Pit Bull mixes, crossbreeding the Siberian Husky and Pit Bull Terrier.
+The Pitsky, which crossbreeds the Siberian Husky with the Pit Bull Terrier, is one of the most popular Pit Bull mixes today.
 However, they’re sometimes crossed with the Alaskan Husky.
-Either way, these dogs are beautiful and often inherit the Husky’s exotic eyes.
+Regardless, these dogs are beautiful and often inherit the Husky’s exotic eyes.

 Pitskies may inherit the short, single-layer coat of the American Pit Bull or the longer, double-layer coat of the Husky.
-Double-coated Pitskies means more shedding!
-However, that doesn’t mean they worse dogs.
+Keep in mind: a double-coated Pitskies means more shedding!
+But no matter which coat, all Pitskies will have similar personalities.

 You’ll always get an energetic and lively, but overall good-natured dog.
 In other words, they’re excellent companions for older kids, especially with early socialization and training.
-As highly intelligent dogs, Pitskies can be stubborn and independent though.
+Because they’re smart dogs, Pitskies can be stubborn and independent at times.